Twitter users report problems accessing the site as Musk sets temporary viewing limits

 The issue was intermittent; many people were at some point able to post about their inability to access the site.

-More than 7,400 people reported a problem accessing Twitter as of about 11 a.m.
+More than 7,400 people reported a problem accessing Twitter around 11 a.m.
 ET, according the website Downdetector.
-That number fell by about 1,000 reports by early afternoon.
+That number fell to about 2,000 reports by early evening.

-Twitter CEO Elon Musk addressed the issue Saturday morning.
+Twitter CEO Elon Musk addressed the issue on Saturday.
 He said viewing limits would be temporarily imposed on tweets to address "extreme levels of data scraping" and "system manipulation."

-"Verified" accounts will soon be limited to reading 8,000 posts per day and unverified accounts limited to 800 tweets per day, Musk said.
-The limit on new, unverified accounts is 400 per day.
+As of Saturday evening, "Verified" accounts were limited to reading 10,000 posts per day and unverified accounts limited to 1,000 tweets per day, Musk said.
+The limit on new, unverified accounts is 500 per day.
+Those numbers were up from lower numbers Musk cited earlier in the day.

 The restrictions follow Twitter's announcement that it would require users to sign up for or log into an existing account on the site to be able to view tweets.
 He called the move a "temporary emergency measure," adding that several hundred organizations were scraping Twitter data "extremely aggressively," which he said was affecting user experience.